astronomer/docs/software/upgrade-astronomer.md

 Due to an issue with the [DAG-only Deploy](deploy-dags.md#configure-dag-only-deploys-on-a-deployment) feature in Astronomer Software version 0.34.0-0.34.2, there is a risk that users could potentially access DAGs across different namespaces or Airflow deployments without proper permissions.
 This issue does not affect Deployments that do not use DAG-only deploys.

-To mitigate this issue:

-- Do not use DAG-only Deploys if you use versions 0.34.0-0.34.2
+To address this issue do not use DAG-only deploys if you use versions 0.34.0-0.34.2.
+Only enable DAG-only deploys when you are able to upgrade to version 0.34.3 or 0.35.1.
-- If you have not upgraded to versions 0.34-0.34.2, wait until the next major release to upgrade your Software version
-- If you use versiosn 0.34.0-0.34.2, upgrade to 0.34.3

 ### Upgrade to Astronomer Software 0.32